Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Analyses for Poisson Mixture Distribution

 which is a deterministic quantity.
 Combining \eqref{eq:I_Xtilde_q_raw}--\eqref{eq:rho-second-derivative},

 Finally, substituting \eqref{eq:FI_MTilde}, \eqref{eq:E_Mtilde}, and \eqref{eq:I_Xtilde_q_final} into \eqref{eq:q-FI-decomposition} gives

-As anticipated, normalized FI $\ITRM(q \sMid \eta_1, \eta_2, \lambda) / \lambda$ is identical to the low-$\lambda$ asymptote \eqref{eq:NFI_Y_low_lambda}.
+As anticipated, normalized FI $\ITRMmixture(q \sMid \eta_1, \eta_2, \lambda) / \lambda$ is identical to the low-$\lambda$ asymptote \eqref{eq:NFI_Y_low_lambda}.
 This again theoretically supports the information gain from using TRM\@.
-In the case of Poisson-distributed SE counts, the multiplicative information gain has a simple and interpretable form given in \eqref{eq:TRM-gain-Poisson}.
-We can similarly define the multiplicative information gain
+In the case of Poisson-distributed SE counts, the multiplicative information gain has a simple and interpretable form given by $\gainPoisson$ in \eqref{eq:TRM-gain-Poisson}.
+We can similarly define a multiplicative information gain for the mixture SE distribution as the ratio between \eqref{eq:NFI_Y_low_lambda} and \eqref{eq:NFI_Y_high_lambda}: \footnote{While $\gainPoisson$ is a ratio of FIs about $\eta$, here we use FIs about $q$.
+Under our assumption that $\eta_1$ and $\eta_2$ are known, these differ from FIs about $\eta$ by a multiplicative factor that cancels in the ratio.}